opencog/atomese-simd/README.md

 hypergraph database.
 It has a variety of different ways of talking to external subsystems.
 These were developed to solve various practical application issues that arose in the use of Atomese.
-These subsystem interfaces are "well designed" in that they solve the particular issue that arose.
-They are not, however, explicitly agentic or sensori-motoin their design.
-Some shadows and hints of this can be seen, however.
+These subsystem interfaces are "well designed", in that they solve the particular issue that arose.
+Human progammers have used them to construct various kinds of systems.
+However, these interfaces lack what is needed for a dyanmical, sensori-motor, agential point of view.

 These external subsystem interfaces include: